 Wisent Facts

 - This magnificent mammal is most frequently known by the quite short common name of the Wisent across most of its native range.
-Yet, it also has other general titles, too.
+Yet, the marvel of Nature also has other general titles, too.
 These include such terms as European buffalo and European wood bison.

-- Today, the wild population of the stunning Wisent still only numbers a few thousand.
+- Today, the wild population of the Wisent still only numbers a few thousand.
 These also only appear in a tiny portion of its previous range.
-The IUCN thus presently lists this powerful work of Nature as Near Threatened on its published Red List.
+The IUCN thus presently lists this powerful work of Nature as Near Threatened on its published Red List of Threatened Species.

 - Obviously, the awesome fauna still faces numerous threats to its continued existence as a species.
 Not surprisingly, however, most of these stem from the actions of mankind.
-They include such perils as habitat degradation and the effects of climate change.
+Those dangers include such perils as habitat degradation and the effects of climate change.

 Related Articles